Grafton (town), Wisconsin: Parks and recreation

 The Ozaukee Interurban Trail runs through the town, following the former route of the Milwaukee Interurban Rail Line.
 The southern end of the trail is at Bradley Road in Brown Deer which connects to the Oak Leaf Trail, and its northern end is at DeMaster Road in the Village of Oostburg Sheboygan County.
 The trail connects the community to neighboring Cedarburg and Port Washington.

 There are also two private, commercial golf courses in the town and the privately owned 20-acre Grafton Dells River Park.

+An indoor half-pipe ramp, the Midwest Vert Ramp, opened in 2024 in a privately owned barn.
+It is the tallest half-pipe in the continent.
+The ramp has faced legal challenges from the town's Board of Supervisors due to safety concerns.

 Notable people

 Charles J. Guiteau (1841–1882) assassinated U.S. President James A. Garfield in 1881.
 Guiteau lived in Ulao during his adolescence.